vaadin/addressbook-portlet/README.md

 ## Running the portlet under Liferay

+Note: Currently you'll need a local build of the Portlet add-on, from the `feature/liferay` branch.
+To install a snapshot build to your local Maven repository, execute `git clone --single-branch --branch feature/liferay https://github.com/vaadin/portlet.git; cd portlet; mvn install -DskipTests=true`

 Before the portlet application can be run, it must be deployed to a portal for this branch the portal supported is [Liferay](https://www.liferay.com/downloads-community).